Ferncliff Forest

-Ferncliff Forest is a 200 acre old-growth forest preserve of deciduous and hemlock trees located in Rhinebeck, a town in the northern part of Dutchess County, New York, USA.
+Ferncliff Forest is a 200 acre old-growth forest preserve of deciduous and hemlock trees located in Rhinebeck, a town in the northern part of Dutchess County, New York, US.
 The property had been bought in 1900 by John Jacob Astor IV and remained in the Astor family until 1964, when it was donated as a forest preserve and game refuge.

 The preserve is maintained by a private nonprofit organization.
 Observation towers on the property were used for map-making, surveillance for President Franklin Delano Roosevelt's home during World War II, and recreational sight-seeing.
 Visitors can camp and hike the 4 mile of trails free-of-charge.

 The most recently built observation tower in Ferncliff Forest measures 80 ft tall, with 109 steps.
 It was erected in 2007, the first since 1941 in New York.
-In 1942, the observation towers in Ferncliff Forest were manned by soldiers from the Army Air Corp 24 hours a day.
+In 1942, during World War II, the observation towers in Ferncliff Forest were manned by soldiers from the United States Army Air Forces 24 hours a day.
 The newest tower was constructed as a gift to the community for recreational purposes including hiking and mountain biking with an intricate trail system.